Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     -   **Location**: Secondary Site (should be automatically selected based on your resource group)

 4. Once the **BCDRRSV** Recovery Service Vault has been created, open it in the Azure portal.
-Toggle the switch that selects Backup / Site Recovery
+Toggle the switch that selects Backup / Site Recovery.

     ![Screenshot of the Backup / Site Recovery toggle switch with Site Recovery selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image40.png "Backup / Site Recovery toggle switch")